What governors do

 - Overseeing the financial performance of the school and making sure its money is well spent

-Each individual governor is a member of a governing body and all decisions are the joint responsibility of the governing body.
+Each individual governor is a member of a governing board and all decisions are the joint responsibility of that board.

-As a governor, you will attend meetings, and be prepared to ask questions after having read the associated paperwork, and as well as visiting the school.
-You will be expected to attend training and will probably also have a special responsibility assigned to you, for example, Development and Training, Safeguarding or Health and Safety.
+As a governor, you will attend meetings, review the associated paperwork to prepare questions and visit the school.
+You will also be expected to attend training and may be assigned a special responsibility, such as Development and Training, Safeguarding or Health and Safety.

 No one governor is expected to know it all.
-The strength of a governing body lies in its ability to attract and rely upon members from a wide variety of backgrounds, share out the duties amongst its members, and be able to take decisions as a group.
+The strength of a governing board lies in its ability to attract and rely upon members from a wide variety of backgrounds, share out the duties amongst its members, and be able to take decisions as a group.
+Diversity of perspectives on the board is very welcome.

 - Time commitment